kimestelle/scattering-sky-sim/README.md

   - 3D globe navigator for users to select any point on Earth.
   - More complex color gradients using other phenomena
   - Render weather effects (e.g., rain, fog) using custom shaders.
-  - Display regional skylines (e.g., urban, mountainous) by pulling map data and categories via a map API.
+  - Display regional skylines (e.g., urban, mountainous) by pulling map data and categories via a map API
-  - Simulate Martian skies with reddish daytime tones and blue sunsets.
+  - Simulate Martian skies and other custom planets (Mars has reddish daytime tones and blue sunsets :O )
-  - Add nighttime rendering, incorporating different scattering and light reflection physics.
+  - Add nighttime rendering, incorporating different scattering and light reflection physics

 ## **References and Resources**
   - [Dynamic Atmospheric Scattering] https://inria.hal.science/inria-00288758